Showing 2 of 10 years of data. Sign up free for 5 years of history.

 2-year trend showing profitability efficiency

-State Bank of India's NIM of 3.1% in FY2025 indicates healthy interest spreads.
+State Bank of India's NIM of 2.9% in FY2026 indicates adequate interest spreads.

 2-year trend showing asset quality

-State Bank of India's net NPA ratio of 0.5% in FY2025 indicates strong asset quality with well-managed credit risk.
+State Bank of India's net NPA ratio of 0.4% in FY2026 indicates strong asset quality with well-managed credit risk.

 2-year trend showing profitability efficiency